NOAA-EMC/hpc-stack/docs/source/hpc-intro-text.rst

 -------------------------
 `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ platforms (e.g. Cheyenne, Hera) already have the HPC-Stack installed.
 Users on those platforms do *not* need to install the HPC-Stack before building UFS applications (e.g. SRW, MRW) or models.
 Users working on systems that fall under `Support Levels 2-4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ will need to install the HPC-Stack the first time they try to run UFS applications or models.

 Users can either build the HPC-stack on their local system or use the centrally maintained stacks on each HPC platform.
-For a detailed description of installation options, see :doc:`Installing the HPC-Stack <hpc-install>`.
+For a detailed description of installation options, see :ref:`Installing the HPC-Stack <InstallBuildHPCstack>`.

 .. note::
    `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack.git>`_ is part of the NCEPLIBS project and was originally written for the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`_ framework.